mfaisalkhatri/selenium-exceptions-demo/README.md

   - [UITestingPlayground](http://www.uitestingplayground.com/overlapped)
   - [OWASP Juice Shop](https://juice-shop.herokuapp.com/#/)

-## Examples covered in this repository for handling _ElementClickInterceptionException_
+## Examples covered in this repository for handling _Element Click Intercepted Exception_

 1. Using Explicit waits in Selenium WebDriver
 2. Using JavaScriptExecutor to click on the web element